 Dr. Jianqing Feng

-Research Scientist
+Senior Scientist

-Currently resides in TX
+Currently resides in Texas

 Targets of Interest: Moon, Ganymede, Europa

-Disciplines/Techniques: Numerical modeling, Radar, Remote sensing, Space-based observing, Thermal modeling
+Disciplines/Techniques: Numerical Modeling, Radar, Remote Sensing, Space-Based Observing, Thermal Modeling

 Missions: Chang'E 1, Chang'E 2, Chang'E 3, Chang'E 4, Chang'E 5, Juno, LRO

-Instruments: Microwave radiometers, Thermal radiometers, Lunar Penetrating Radar
+Instruments: Microwave Radiometers, Thermal Radiometers, Lunar Penetrating Radar

 Dr. Jianqing Feng's research focuses on the study of lunar thermal radiation and subsurface structures through remote sensing techniques.
 His work involves thermal modeling, numerical simulation of microwave radiation from the lunar surface, and data processing and interpretation for lunar penetrating radar.
 Currently, he is integrating data from the Diviner Lunar Radiometer Experiment and the CE-2 Microwave Radiometer to enhance understanding of the Moon's subsurface temperature profile and to determine the Moon's heat flow.